 Join a Training Academy

-For those looking to progress to a Certified Educator or interest in being a Community Ambassador, we recommend joining a ManageBac Training Academy, which serves as an entry point to these new initiatives in 2022.
+For those looking to progress to a Certified Educator or interested in being a Community Ambassador, we recommend joining a ManageBac Training Academy, which serves as an entry point to these new initiatives in 2023.